 Ineligible dividends

 These dividends are typically received from Canadian Controlled Private Corporations (CCPCs).
 They are grossed up at 15% for the purposes of calculating net income, but the tax credit isn’t quite as attractive as with eligible dividends.
-This type of income typically forms are larger aspect of a private business owner’s retirement income plan.
+This type of income typically forms a large part of a private business owner’s retirement income plan.

 Government pensions